NSA Disclosure May Force Politicians to Read

 Later that night, records show that the Senator called some escort services and surfed some porn sites.

-2 responses to “NSA Disclosure May Force Politicians to Read”
+2 thoughts on “NSA Disclosure May Force Politicians to Read”

 Then again, if your taunting comments gooses the ol’ Lint Screen readership numbers, well, have at it.